lihtaes/start_my_day/README.md

 ### Home page
 - dashboard for user with:
   - Todays TODOs
-  - Todays over-all forecast for location
+  - Todays over-all forecast for User default location
   - Over all market trends
   - Something News-related (to be determined)

-##